Argumentative Essay Outline: 4 Types & Examples Explained

 Example: "Immediate investment in renewable energy is critical to tackle climate change and secure sustainable resources."

-Evidential Support: Offer strong evidence to back your stance.
+Evidential Support: Give evidence that supports your stance.

 Example: "Renewable energy investments have shown economic benefits, including job creation in emerging green industries."